Tipping points in the climate system: Mathematical theory

-Illustration of three types of tipping point; (a), (b) noise-, (c), (d) bifurcation- and (e), (f) rate-induced. (a), (c), (e) example time-series (coloured lines) through the tipping point with black solid lines indicating stable climate states (e.g. low or high rainfall) and dashed lines represent the boundary between stable states. (b), (d), (f) stability landscapes provide an understanding for the different types of tipping point.
+An illustration of three types of tipping point; (a), (b) noise-, (c), (d) bifurcation- and (e), (f) rate-induced. (a), (c), (e) example time-series (coloured lines) through the tipping point with black solid lines indicating stable climate states (e.g. low or high rainfall) and dashed lines represent the boundary between stable states. (b), (d), (f) stability landscapes provide an understanding for the different types of tipping point.
 The valleys represent different climate states the system can occupy with hill tops separating the stable states.

 Tipping point behaviour in the climate can be described in mathematical terms.
 Three types of tipping points have been identified—bifurcation, noise-induced and rate-dependent.

 Bifurcation-induced tipping

 Bifurcation-induced tipping happens when a particular parameter in the climate (for instance a change in environmental conditions or forcing), passes a critical level – at which point a bifurcation takes place – and what was a stable state loses its stability or simply disappears.
 The Atlantic Meridional Overturning Circulation (AMOC) is an example of a tipping element that can show bifurcation-induced tipping.
 Slow changes to the bifurcation parameters in this system – the salinity and temperature of the water – may push the circulation towards collapse.

 Many types of bifurcations show hysteresis, which is the dependence of the state of a system on its history.
 For instance, depending on how warm it was in the past, there can be differing amounts of ice on the poles at the same concentration of greenhouse gases or temperature.